-Prior to , 20 , in the case of the 20 notes, and , 20 , in the case of the 20 notes (each such date, a "Par Call Date" with respect to the applicable series of notes), we may redeem the notes of each series at our option, in whole or in part, at any time and from time to time, at a redemption price (expressed as a percentage of principal amount and rounded to three decimal places) equal to the greater of:
+Prior to their maturity, in the case of the 2026 notes, and prior to October 31, 2032, in the case of the 2033 notes (such date, the "2033 notes Par Call Date"), we may redeem the notes of each series at our option, in whole or in part, at any time and from time to time, at a redemption price (expressed as a percentage of principal amount and rounded to three decimal places) equal to the greater of:

-- (1) (a) the sum of the present values of the remaining scheduled payments of principal and interest thereon discounted to the redemption date (assuming the notes of the series to be redeemed matured on the Par Call Date for the notes of such series) on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus basis points, in the case of the 20 notes, or basis points, in the case of the 20 notes less (b) interest accrued to the date of redemption, and - (2) 100% of the principal amount of the notes of such series to be redeemed, plus, in either case, accrued and unpaid interest thereon to the redemption date.
+- (1) (a) the sum of the present values of the remaining scheduled payments of principal and interest thereon discounted to the redemption date (assuming the notes of the series to be redeemed matured on the 2026 notes maturity date, in the case of the 2026 notes, or on the 2033 notes Par Call Date, in the case of the 2033 notes (such date, as applicable, the "Relevant Date")) on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus 15 basis points, in the case of the 2026 notes, or 25 basis points, in the case of the 2033 notes less (b) interest accrued to the date of redemption, and - (2) 100% of the principal amount of the notes of such series to be redeemed, plus, in either case, accrued and unpaid interest thereon to the redemption date.

-On or after the Par Call Date for the notes of any series, we may redeem the notes of such series at our option, in whole or in part, at any time and from time to time, at a redemption price equal to 100% of the principal amount of the notes of such series being redeemed plus accrued and unpaid interest thereon to the redemption date.
+On or after the 2033 notes Par Call Date, we may redeem the 2033 notes at our option, in whole or in part, at any time and from time to time, at a redemption price equal to 100% of the principal amount of the 2033 notes being redeemed plus accrued and unpaid interest thereon to the redemption date.